Easy Pancetta Recipe

 Pancetta is cured pork belly, the Italian equivalent of bacon.
 Unlike American bacon, however, pancetta is cured with a variety of herbs, spices, and garlic, and is left unsmoked.
 Pancetta is usually rolled and tied in a cylindrical shape, then hung to dry.
 Some versions, such as the variety made in Florence, are left flat.
-Ours is the rolled kind, and it’s smashing when prepared with our Pasta Carbonara with Peas.
+Our pancetta recipe is the rolled kind, and it’s amazing when prepared with our Pasta Carbonara with Peas.
 If you’re visually inclined, see our illustrated step-by-step guide.

 What to buy: Pork belly is the same as fresh bacon.
 You can order it from a good butcher or buy it online from Niman Ranch.
 A whole fresh pork belly with the skin on weighs around 11 pounds, of which you’ll need half (a 5-1/2-pound slab) to make 1 pancetta.
 If you like, you can ask your butcher to remove the skin for you, making the total prep time minimal.

 Curing salt, also known as pink salt or saltpeter, contains 6.25 percent sodium nitrite.
 It is colored pink so as not to be confused with regular salt.
 Curing salt is available at Butcher & Packer.

 We like to use kosher salt in our recipes.
 It’s especially important to use kosher salt here to ensure that your quantity is correct.
 We prefer... read more

 For the cure:

 - 2 tablespoons whole black peppercorns, plus 1 tablespoon for after curing

 - 2 teaspoons curing salt